DesertCow/SaltLickTruck/README.md

 ---

-  A comprehensive Food Truck management application with a customer ordering App and a separate "In Kitchen" App (React) for order execution and application administration built using MongoDB, Express, React, and NodeJS (MERN Stack).
+  Chuckwagon is A comprehensive Food Truck management application with a customer ordering App and a separate "In Kitchen" App (React) for order execution and application administration built using MongoDB, Express, React, and NodeJS (MERN Stack).
 <br>
 <br>